MartinDavidWaller/D70Box/README.md

 The suggested fix, for those who have soldered the 74LS00 directly onto the board and for those using a DIL socket, is to simply snip off pins 3 and 6.

++--

+A problem has been reported building the code with the Arduino 1.5.6-r2 IDE.
+This manifests with an error saying "SwitchStates does not name a type".
+If you are facing this issue then please contact me at martin@the-wallers.net and I'll provide the fix.

 ## Required Hardware